 hour-and-a-half ride away.
 For more information visit www.rideeurekasprings.com, www.eurekasprings.org. - Eureka Springs accommodations

 motorcyclists often prefer to avoid larger cities, Little Rock's

-attractions combined with its central location make it a natural hub for great motorcycle rides.
+attractions and activities combined with its central location make it a natural hub for great motorcycle rides.
 The history of the Capital City from early settlement and

 the Civil War to Reconstruction and the Civil Rights struggle unfolds

 at numerous museums and sites.
 And the revitalized River Market District

 is alive with a variety of dining options, shops, art galleries and

 bars where you can catch a live music show.
 Naturally, your choice of lodging is as wide open

 as the city's entertainment and some of the state’s best motorcycle roads that depart from Little